 There isn’t sufficient evidence of biotin effects on women dealing with hair loss, but because of its importance in normal hair health, and because there haven’t been any cases overdosing, it’s worth adding to your hair regrowth regimen.
 Many people swear by the use of biotin.

 Additionally, there’s no research showing the effectiveness of biotin in shampoos and other hair products.
 It seems to be more effective when taken as a supplement.

-If your diet is low in iron rich foods, or if you have heavy periods, you may see it in thinning hair.
-Common symptoms of anemia are fatigue, headaches, lack of focus, poor sleep, cold hands and feet.
+An iron deficiency is also more commonly known as anemia.
+If your diet is low in iron-rich foods, or if you have heavy periods, you may see it in thinning hair.
+Common symptoms of anemia are fatigue, headaches, lack of focus, poor sleep, cold hands, and feet.
 To find out if you’re iron deficient, your doctor can give you a blood test.

 As with vitamin D, a large percentage of adults in the US are deficient in magnesium.
 Blood tests usually won’t reveal the deficiency, as only 1% of the magnesium in your body is in your blood.
 The top dietary sources are:

 - Dark Chocolate

 Magnesium can also be good for relieving muscular tension, such as back or neck pain.